 Aviation had changed a lot during that time, especially for Qantas.
 The airline had long since retired its Boeing 707s and 747-200s, upgraded to the Boeing 747-400 in 1989 – which flew a record non-stop flight from London to Sydney in just over 20 hours – and acquired the Boeing 767-200ER and 767-300ER.
 Long gone were the times of in-flight bars and lounges.
 Now, economics was the name of the game for all airlines.

 Returning triumphantly to New York just before the turn of the century, Qantas and its Boeing 747 brought back an iconic aircraft to an iconic route.
-In the golden age of aviation, the Boeing 747 was a common sight on the most popular route in the U.S., with airlines such as Pan American World Airways (Pan Am), Trans World Airlines (TWA) and United Airlines flying the 747 from New York to Los Angeles and back.
+In the golden age of aviation, the Boeing 747 was a common sight on the most popular route in the U.S., New York to Los Angeles, with airlines such as Pan American World Airways (Pan Am), Trans World Airlines (TWA) and United Airlines flying the 747 from New York to Los Angeles and back.

 The 747 was even the aircraft of choice when Jack Walsh tried to fly The Duke from New York to Los Angeles in the 1988 movie Midnight Run with Robert DeNiro and Charles Grodin.
 The traveling duo was sat in the nose compartment of the 747 in first class until they were kicked off the flight and had to make the journey on land.

-However, the countless widebody twin-engine aircraft that came after the 747 were taking their place on the route and when Qantas returned, it was the only one to do, restoring the glory to the iconic route that is still one of the most profitable to this date.
+However, the countless widebody twin-engine aircraft that came after the 747 were taking their place on the route and when Qantas returned with the 747, it was the only 747 flying between the two coastal cities, restoring the glory to the iconic route that is still one of the most profitable to this date.
 When others were moving their 747s away from JFK, Qantas brought one back.

 So Close and Yet, So Far